From Ohio History Central

 The battle pitted the Union's Army of the Cumberland, commanded by General William Rosecrans of Ohio, against the Confederate's Army of Tennessee, commanded by General Braxton Bragg.
-The Northern army numbered approximately sixty thousand men, while the Confederates had forty-three thousand soldiers.
+The Union army numbered approximately sixty thousand men, while the Confederates had forty-three thousand soldiers.

 The campaign that culminated in the Battle of Chickamauga began in June 1863.
 Following Bragg's defeat at the Battle of Stone's River in January 1863, the Confederates withdrew to the Tennessee River, just north of the city of Chattanooga, an important railroad center in southern Tennessee.
 Bragg believed that Rosecrans would next advance upon Chattanooga, hoping to seize the city.
 Rosecrans's Army of the Cumberland did advance southward.
 But rather than attacking Bragg's men at the Tennessee River, the Union force flanked the Confederates by crossing the river further south.